 Professional Computer Science Organizations in Arizona

 Professional associations provide continuing education and networking opportunities to help members advance their careers.
-Organizations keep professionals updated regarding the latest computing innovations and trends, and conferences and networking events connect members with like minded individuals and employment opportunities.
-Given the presence of technology professionals across industries, many computer science professional associations have a national or international presence that includes Arizona chapters.
+Organizations keep professionals updated on the latest computing innovations and trends.
+Additionally, conferences and networking events connect members with like-minded individuals and employment opportunities.
+Given the prevalence of technology professionals across industries, many computer science professional associations maintain a national or international presence, including in Arizona.

 Take the next step toward your future.

 Discover programs you’re interested in and take charge of your education.